crossplane/crossplane/design/one-pager-configuration-stacks.md

 It is important that the design puts forward:

+* A way for infrastructure owners to write their configuration sets with reconciliation easier than writing a controller from scratch.
-* A base boilerplate package where creating a new configuration set that has a controller is as easy as changing the YAML files.
+* An easy way for users to deploy a set of pre-defined configurations that has a controller which reconciles the set of the resources deployed.
-* A way to declare pre-requisites that needs to be satisfied by the cluster for the configuration set to work.
-* A way to change a high level configuration by changing 1 value that is then translated to the YAMLs that are already deployed.

 ## Proposal